uPaymeiFixit/evga-z270-stinger-hackintosh-guide/README.md

 Click *Continue* twice, and then *Change Install Location...* to select your flash drive.
 ![image](https://user-images.githubusercontent.com/1683528/30508752-04d93520-9a53-11e7-8003-2316e5a1b725.png)

-Click *Continue* again and then click *Customize* and check "Install or UEI booting only"
+Click *Continue* again and then click *Customize* and check "Install or UEFI booting only"
 ![image](https://user-images.githubusercontent.com/1683528/30450149-d7581b9c-9945-11e7-8549-76febcebe104.png)

 Then click *Install* to complete the Clover installation.